Albertlongzi/GAMCO/README.md

 # GAMCO
-GA MC optimization code for outer view
+GA MC optimization code for B0 inhomogeneity in the off-isocenter region.